Hulago/vue-forms-model/README.md

  * form-control
  * form-array

-Then there is a directive where we can bind vue components to forms-control.
+Then there is a directive where we can bind vue components to forms-controls.

 form-group, form-control and form-array inherit from an abtract-control class so they all share a state with the following fields:
  * $dirty - the control has been interacted with